Health and Travel Alerts Learn More Left arrow

 Oahu, Hawaii

-While Hawaii is an extraordinary destination all year round, the two specific months of May and September are notable for the timing of Hawaii cruise itineraries.
+While Hawaii is an extraordinary destination all year round, the months of April and May, as well as September are notable for the timing of Hawaii cruise itineraries.

 In particular, May is “Mele Mai,” a month-long festival of Hawaiian music celebrated across the islands, providing a soundtrack for the end of the winter trade winds, which bring cool air across the islands from the north.
 Though this can mean rainy conditions in mountainous areas, like Oahu’s Ko’olau Range and the coffee-growing highlands of the Big Island, the beaches and cities are kissed by cool breezes that keep you comfortable at all hours.